sharpecs/mycota/README.md

 ```

-The PROB column in the diagnostics for spatial dependence serves as indicators of spatial autocorrelation, with low values of less than 0.05 indicating evidence of spatial dependence , meaning the value of the variable is related to its neighbors .
-In this case, as expected, spatial autocorrelation will have an impact.
-Another value to note is the Akaike Information Criterion, which is an estimate of model prediction error, with lower values representing a better fit.
+The PROB column in the diagnostics for spatial dependence serves as an indicator of spatial autocorrelation, with low values of less than 0.05 indicating evidence of spatial dependence , meaning the value of the variable is related to its neighbors.
+In this case, spatial autocorrelation is impacting the results.
+Another value to note is the *Akaike Information Criterion*, which is an estimate of model prediction error, with lower values representing a better fit.
 Having spatial dependence requires a spatial lag regression that models the influence of nearest neighbors on the dependent variable (zone).

 ```
 REGRESSION RESULTS